MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/jsx.md

 }
 ```

-Or `this.setState` for class components.
+Or `this.setState` - possibly only for class components?

 Here using an intermediate function.
 Useful for multiple lines that would not good look is JSX.